 Hems :

-To finish your work, you can make a hem to stitch with the twin needle, or a simple blind hem depending on the thickness of the fabric and/or your preferences.
+To finish your work, you can make a stitched hem with a twin needle, or a simple fold depending on the thickness of the fabric and/or your preferences.

 It is also possible to use a coverstitch machine for professional finishes.
-In the workshop, we have one and it allows top-notch finishes!
+In the workshop, we have one and it allows top-quality finishes!

-Jersey bias just like classic bias (used for woven fabrics) is used to create beautiful finishes.
-It will mainly be used to make flawless finishes on raw edges.
-On a top, it will be used at the neckline, armholes/cuffs or even to make straps.
+Jersey bias, just like classic bias (used for woven fabrics), is used to create beautiful finishes.
+It is mainly used to make flawless finishes on raw edges.
+On a top, it is used at the neckline, armholes/cuffs, or even to make straps.
 It can also replace a hem.
-On bottoms, it can be used as a waistband, at the thigh circumference.
+On bottoms, it can be used as a waistband or around the thighs.

 A second purpose of using bias is that it can be contrasted.
-This allows you to add style to a garment or highlight it.
+This adds style to a garment or highlights details.
 For example, to finish the overlap of a wrap dress to emphasize the bust or to finish the armholes of a child's t-shirt with bright colors.
-There are many colors and you can even find fluorescent ones!
-At the shop, we offer pretty ones in 3m coupon.
+There are many colors available and you can even find fluorescent ones!
+In the shop, we offer beautiful ones in 3m coupons.

 You can also finish cuffs, a neckline, a jacket hem... with ribbing.
-All colors are allowed, it's an opportunity to brighten up a plain sweatshirt by adding contrasting cuffs, or by playing with color juxtapositions, lurex, fluorescent fabrics...
+All colors are allowed, it's a chance to brighten up a plain sweatshirt by adding contrasting cuffs, or by playing with color juxtapositions, lurex, fluorescent fabrics...
 In short, everything is allowed.

 You will find in the shop different presentations of ribbing.
 It can be sold in a tubular form, meaning you can buy a "tube of ribbing" in a small width (often 35-40cm) or you can find it in strip form ready to use.